-When any member of staff has any concerns about a child, these will be passed on to the Designated Safeguarding Lead & Designated Safeguarding Lead Deputies, who may share this information with the Social Services and other external services.
-All information shared by staff should be recorded on a pupil concern form, signed and dated and handed to one of the Designated Persons- see list by school office.
+When any member of staff has any concerns about a child, these will be passed on to the Designated Safeguarding Lead & Designated Safeguarding Lead Deputies, who may share this information with the Social Services.
+All information shared by staff should be recorded on a pupil concern form, signed and dated and handed to one of the Designated Persons.

-There should be no delay in reporting and recording concerns.
+Delay in reporting and recording concerns is unacceptable.

-Date 11.5.21 (Review date - May 2023)
+Date 19th June 2017 (Review date - June 2019)